-Cash used in our financing activities increased \$14.8 million from \$17.0 million in the first quarter 2012 to \$31.8 million in the first quarter 2013 primarily due to an increase in debt payments driven by strong cash flow during the quarter.
+Cash used in our financing activities increased \$18.0 million from \$27.2 million for the twenty-eight weeks ended July 8, 2012, to \$45.2 million for the twenty-eight weeks ended July 14, 2013, primarily due to an increase in discretionary debt payments driven by strong cash flow during the quarter.

 Credit Facility.
 On December 14, 2012, we entered into a new credit facility ("New Credit Facility") with a consortium of banks, thereby terminating our previous credit facility, which had been amended and restated on May 6, 2011 ("Previous Facility").
 The New Credit Facility provides for a \$225 million revolving line of credit with a sublimit for the issuance of up to \$25 million in letters of credits and swingline loans up to \$15 million, and maintains the option to increase this credit facility in the future, subject to lenders' participation, by up to an additional \$100 million in the aggregate.
 Borrowings under the New Credit Facility are subject to rates based on LIBOR plus a spread based on leverage or a base rate plus a spread based on leverage (base rate is the highest of (a) the Prime Rate, (b) the Federal Funds Rate plus 0.50% and (c) LIBOR for an interest period of one month plus 1%).
 This \$225 million revolving line of credit matures on December 14, 2017.
 Borrowings under the New Credit Facility are secured by first priority liens and security interests in substantially all of our assets, which include the capital stock of our certain subsidiaries, and are available for financing activities including restaurant construction costs, working capital and general corporate purposes, including, among other uses, to refinance certain indebtedness, permitted acquisitions and redemption of capital stock.
 We do not believe that any of our lenders will not be able to fulfill their lending commitments under our New Credit Facility.
 Loan origination costs associated with the New Credit Facility are included as deferred costs in other assets, net in the accompanying consolidated balance sheet.
-As of April 21, 2013, we had outstanding borrowings under the New Credit Facility of \$90.5 million.
+As of July 14, 2013, we had outstanding borrowings under the New Credit Facility of \$72.5 million.

 In August 2011, we entered into a variable-to-fixed interest rate swap agreement with Rabobank International, Utrecht ("Rabobank") to hedge the floating interest rate on a portion of the term loan under our Previous Facility.
 The interest rate swap had an effective date of August 5, 2011, and an initial notional amount of \$74.1 million.
-In accordance with its original terms \$4.7 million and \$0.9 million of the initial \$74.1 million expired in 2012 and 2011 respectively.
-The remaining notional amount is \$65.5 million and is set to expire on June 30, 2015, with a notional hedge amount of \$50.6 million.
+In accordance with its original terms, \$4.7 million of the initial \$74.1 million expired in both the twenty-eight weeks ended July 14, 2013 and the fifty-three weeks ended December 30, 2012 respectively.
+The remaining notional amount is \$63.8 million and is set to fully expire on June 30, 2015, with a notional hedge amount of \$50.6 million.
 Under the swap, we are required to make quarterly payments based on a fixed interest rate of 1.135%, calculated based on the remaining notional amount.
 In exchange, we receive interest on the notional amount at a variable rate that is based on the 3-month spot LIBOR rate quarterly.
 Concurrent with the December 14, 2012 refinancing of the Previous Facility, the Company undesignated the original hedging relationship for this swap and consequently re-designated the swap on the New Credit Facility's \$225 million revolver.

 Covenants.
 We are subject to a number of customary covenants under our New Credit Facility, including limitations on additional borrowings, acquisitions, stock repurchases, sales of assets, and dividend payments.
-As of April 21, 2013, we were in compliance with all debt covenants.
+As of July 14, 2013, we were in compliance with all debt covenants.